In case you think 360 reviews are a modern workplace concept, let’s take a moment and examine the history behind them first.

 While it may not be the first time the practice was put into place, the first known use of this type of feedback from leadership, peers, and subordinates was by the German military in World War ll.

-From there, move ahead to the 1950s and we find that the Esso Research and Engineering Company used surveys in their 360 reviews.
+From there, move ahead to the 1950s and we find that the Esso Research and Engineering used surveys in their 360 reviews.
 These anonymous surveys led to significant performance improvements, greater efficiency, and ultimately financial successes that brought them under today’s Exxon Mobil’s group of companies.

 Moreover, thanks to the digital revolution with online surveys, 360 reviews have gained tremendous popularity.